Martchus/tageditor/README.md

 The following Qt 5 modules are requried: core gui script widgets webenginewidgets/webkitwidgets

-If webenginewidgets is installed on the system, the editor will link against it.
+If webkitwidgets is installed on the system, the editor will link against it.
+Otherwise it will link against webenginewidgets.
 To force usage of webkitwidgets add "CONFIG+=forcewebkit" to the qmake arguments.

 ## TODO